Important information for Visiting & Exchange students starting in January 2021

-The UK Prime Minister has announced a new national lockdown, meaning that teaching for your course will need to be delivered online at least until the middle of February.
+The UK Prime Minister has announced a new national lockdown, meaning that teaching for your course will need to be delivered online at least until the 5 March 2021.
 Only students undertaking training and study at Sussex for degrees in Medicine, Teaching and Social Work will return to face-to-face learning as planned.

-The advice for EU and international students travelling from overseas is that you should consider delaying travel plans only if travel plans can be rearranged without undue costs.
+The advice for all international students travelling from overseas is that you should consider delaying travel plans only if travel plans can be rearranged without undue costs.
 If you are able to move your flight, please ensure that you register an impediment to travel during online registration.
-If you are unable to move your flight, you will be asked to complete a passenger locator form before you arrive in the UK.
+If you are unable to move your flight, you must comply with the rules set out by the UK government before you arrive.

 We will aim to give you as much advance notice as possible about any extension to the lockdown.

 Please read our Travel to Sussex advice before you take your flight.